mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "Listen closer."

 He focused his mind and listened closer to the faint static that entered his ear.
 A pulsing, rhythmic pattern began to emerge, like the waves of the ocean.
 But upon them was the sound of a man's voice, in a narrow tone like nothing he had ever heard before.
-The words were unintelligible, but he knew from the tone and the rhythm that the voice was speaking Holragi.
+The words were unintelligible, but he knew from the tone and the rhythm that the voice was speaking the Holragi language.
 He looked around for a Holragi man hiding in the shadows.
 "Who does this voice belong to?" he asked Linyu, and hae face lit up with excitement.
 Kipnu stared again the piece of wood in his hands, trying to find any trace of a trick, but there was none.

 "Those voices come from a place far away," thi explained.
 "From someone standing at a tree just like this one."
 Hae hand found the coil embedded in the wooden trunk of the fallen tree, and with hae other hand thi pushing the listener back toward Kipnu's ear.
-"But if the speaker is near you..."
-Thi turned toward the tree and whispered into it, "it will sound like they're standing right next to you."
+"But if the speaker is closer..."
+Thi turned toward the tree and whispered into it, "it sounds like they're standing right next to you."

-Like a figment of Kipnu's own mind, hae whispers pierced the ocean of noise with their clarity.
+Like a figment of Kipnu's own mind, hae whispers pierced the noise with their clarity.
 They echoed and reverberated off of walls he couldn't see, and landed in his ear through this tiny configuration of wood and metal.
 "How?" he asked.
 "I don't understand."

 "My mother calls it magnetic air.
 It fills the universe; the dark and the light; the clay beneath, and the sky above.
-The trees speak to each other – the wind speaks, as we say – but we need a wire and a magnet if we want to listen in.
+The trees speak to each other like this – the wind speaks, as we say – but we need a wire and a magnet if we want to put our ears or voices on it.
 And once your voice is on the magnetic air, everyone with a listener can hear you."

 "Magnetic air," he repeated in a troubled tone.
+"I don't quite understand."

+Linyu smirked with a smug childish air about hae.
+"Imagine there's a massive wall between us with you and one side and me on the other.
+If I try talking to you, you wouldn't hear me.
+But if you put your ear to the wall while I tapped on it with a hammer, I could send messages to you in some tapping language.
+Now imagine that I had a hammer machine that taps so quickly that it sounds like a person's voice.
+I could talk to everyone who had their ear to the wall."

-"I wonder how the Holragi kept it a secret for so long."
+"That makes sense...but it still feels like magic.
+I wonder how the Holragi kept it a secret for so long."
 He thought to himself about the mystery of Linyu: the resolve in hae voice when thi led a confused mass of people stranded in the dark ocean to safety, and how that determination evaporated when he saw Setre's face.
 "Your nather must have had as much bravery as she had cunning to escape Holrag with one of their toys," he said.

 "She stole it before she left," thi said.
 "It kept the loneliness away.
 Wandering across the world looking for a home can be taxing.
 It still smells like the bitter smoke that covered her hands every day making steel."